-When multiple evidence drying cabinets are needed to meet the needs of large crime labs or police departments, it is very common for them to be located together in a specific drying room.
-There are several points to consider when designing these rooms or placing evidence drying cabinets into an existing room.
+When multiple evidence drying cabinets are needed to meet the needs of large crime labs or police departments, it's common for them to be located together in a specific drying room.
+There are several points to consider when designing these rooms or placing evidence drying cabinets in an existing room.

 The following check list will help in your room planning and hopefully eliminate any last minute issues.

-The cabinet’s exhaust airflow is both HEPA and carbon filtered to contain any biohazards or odors that might be present.
+The cabinet’s exhaust airflow must be both HEPA and carbon filtered to contain any biohazards or odors that might be present.
 It is critical to ensure biohazards are not being propelled into the lab air.
-The airflow coming into the cabinet is also filtered to help preserve the integrity of the evidence.
+And airflow coming into the cabinet must also be filtered to help preserve the integrity of the evidence.